Sunday, 10 May 2020

 Sunday 8th March 2020

-The Sunday of my long weekend to the Austrian capital was following the pattern of the previous two days.
-It was near on perfection.
+The Sunday of my long weekend in the Austrian capital followed the pattern of the previous two days.
+It was near perfection.
 I’d visited several venues and watched the morning Stadtliga game between Slovan HAC and Schwechat.

-Needs must as they say.
+Needs must, as they say.
 I wasn’t entirely sure as to where the stop was for the WLB light transit rail towards Wienerberg?
 I eventually found Schedifkaplatz and sussed out the correct direction before jumping aboard.
-I learned from my bus sock up from after the Austria Wien game the previous evening!
+I learned from my bus cock up after the Austria Wien game the previous evening!

 No comments: